Removal of Confederate monuments and memorials: Academic commentary

 Cheryl Benard, president of the Alliance for the Restoration of Cultural Heritage, argued against the removal of Confederate war monuments in an op-ed written for The National Interest: "From my vantage point, the idea that the way to deal with history is to destroy any relics that remind you of something you don't like, is highly alarming."

 Civil War historian James I. Robertson Jr. said that the monuments were not a "Jim Crow signal of defiance".
 He called the current climate to dismantle or destroy Confederate monuments as an "age of idiocy", motivated by "elements hell-bent on tearing apart unity that generations of Americans have painfully constructed".

-But Upton argues that the monuments celebrated only one side of the story, one that was "openly pro-Confederate".
+But Dell Upton argues that the monuments celebrated only one side of the story, one that was "openly pro-Confederate".
 The monuments were erected without the consent or even input of Southern African-Americans, who remembered the Civil War far differently, and who had no interest in honoring those who fought to keep them enslaved.
-Robert Seigler, who documented more than 170 Confederate monuments in South Carolina, found only five dedicated to the African Americans who had been used by the Confederacy to build fortifications or "had served as musicians, teamsters, cooks, servants, and in other capacities."
+Robert Seigler, who documented more than 170 Confederate monuments in South Carolina, found only five dedicated to the African Americans who had been used by the Confederacy to build fortifications or "had served as musicians, teamsters, cooks, servants, and in other capacities".
 Four of those were to slaves and one to a musician, Henry Brown.

-Alfred Brophy, a professor of law at the University of Alabama, argued the removal of the Confederate statues "facilitates forgetting", although these statues were "re-inscribed images of white supremacy".
+Alfred Brophy, a professor of law at the University of Alabama, argued the removal of the Confederate statues "facilitates forgetting," although these statues were "re-inscribed images of white supremacy".
 Brophy said that the Lee statue in Charlottesville should be removed.

 Julian Hayter, a historian at the University of Richmond, supports a different approach for the statues: re-contextualization.
 He supports adding a "footnote of epic proportions" such as a prominent historical sign or marker that explains the context in which they were built to help people see old monuments in a new light.
 "I'm suggesting we use the scale and grandeur of those monuments against themselves.
 I think we lack imagination when we talk about memorials.
 It's all or nothin'....
-As if there's nothin' in between that we could do to tell a more enriching story about American history.
+As if there's nothin' in between that we could do to tell a more enriching story about American history."